newmanlucy/random/tech_equality/Why_Isnt_Diversity_and_Inclusion_Working.md

 ### 3. An Opaque Rewards System Leaves Too Much Up To Managers. ###
 Managers at Microsoft have a lot of power, in part because their reasons for promotion and bonuses are not visible to employees.
 Managers keep track of numbers throughout the year: bug fixes, code pushed, etc. All of this eventually goes into a performance history called Connect.
 From there, employees get their “rewards,” a number  which determines the size of their bonuses and whether they can get a promotion.
 Or, if an employee gets “zero rewards,” they should look for a new job externally, as they are likely to be laid off, and the “ZR” mark on their record will make it very hard to get hired to another team at Microsoft.

+![Microsoft employees never get to see the report that determines their bonuses.][opaque employee reviews]

 But employees never have access to the Connect performance history which determines their rewards.
 “We don’t have a UI for viewing it,” my friend says.
 Well, this is Microsoft.
 How hard would it be to build a UI for this database?